cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/index.html.md

 ## <a id='proxy'></a>Connecting Through a Proxy Server ##

-This functionality requres cf v5.2 or later.
+This functionality requires cf v5.2 or later.

 If you run cf behind a proxy server, you must specify the proxy server address when you run a cf command.
 Use the `--http-proxy` and `--https-proxy` global command qualifiers, described above in [Command Usage and Qualifiers](#usage).
 (You can specify the proxy settings to be used when you push an application as environment variables in the application manifest; note however that proxy settings defined in an application manifest will only be used when you push that application using that manifest.)